 The only modification that the macro makes to the incoming data is: a "rounding" is applied to the [yourDateTimeColumn].
 It is based on three key elements:

 First, all fractions of the chosen interval are truncated off.
-For example, if you choose “Hour” as the interval, the macro will truncate any minutes and seconds from the datetime value, so e.g. 1:58pm will become 1:00pm.
+For example, if you choose "Hour" as the interval, the macro will truncate any minutes and seconds from the date-time value, so for example.
+1:58pm becomes 1:00pm.

 After truncating the fractions of the chosen interval, the macro then determines what the valid periods are.
-The earliest datetime value entering the macro forms the basis of the series.
-Continuing the above “hour-series” example, if the earliest datetime in the [yourDateTimeColumn] was 1:58pm, then the first period is 1:00pm.
-If the chosen increment is 5, the subsequent periods are generated based on successively adding the chosen increment—5 hours—to the previous period, resulting in this case to 1:00pm, 6:00pm, 11:00pm etc.
+The earliest date-time value entering the macro forms the basis of the series.
+Continuing the above "hour-series" example, if the earliest date-time in the [yourDateTimeColumn] is 1:58pm, then the first period is 1:00pm.
+If the chosen increment is 5, the subsequent periods are generated based on successively adding the chosen increment—5 hours—to the previous period, resulting in this case to 1:00pm, 6:00pm, 11:00pm, etc.

-Finally, now that all valid periods have been determined, all datetime values are then adjusted to the appropriate valid period.
-So a raw value of 5:59pm in the [yourDateTimeColumn] would become 1:00pm, 6:02pm would become 6:00pm, etc.
+Finally, now that all valid periods have been determined, all date-time values are then adjusted to the appropriate valid period.
+So a raw value of 5:59pm in the [yourDateTimeColumn] becomes 5:00pm and 6:02pm becomes 6:00pm, etc.

-After all datetime adjustments have been applied by the macro, the resulting [yourDateTimeColumn] is now effectively a “label” for that period.
-However, the datatype is a date or datetime column (rather than a string), and as such this “label” may not be entirely intuitive.
-The key is to recognize that any portion of the date or datetime “label” that is “fractional” to the chosen interval should be ignored.
-So if you interval is “year”, than an example period could be “2018-01-01” but it’s the year that matters in the label; the fractional portions of the label—the “01-01”—should be ignored, meaning that the period is simply the year 2018, or “any time in 2018”.
-See table below.
+After all date-time adjustments have been applied by the macro, the resulting [yourDateTimeColumn] is now effectively a "label" for that period.
+However, the datatype is a date or date-time column (rather than a string), and as such this "label" may not be entirely intuitive.
+The key is to recognize that any portion of the date or date-time "label" that is "fractional" to the chosen interval should be ignored.
+So if you interval is "year", then an example period could be "2018-01-01" but it’s the year that matters in the label, the fractional portions of the label—the "01-01"—should be ignored, meaning that the period is simply the year 2018, or "any time in 2018".
+See the table below.

 Daylight Saving Time